 In the past, the worst thing a dental patient could hear would be “you need a root canal.”
 However, this procedure’s dubious reputation is quite undeserved!
 The pain often associated with it actually stems from the infection located in the tooth.
-The treatment itself largely causes little to no sensation due to Dr. Lively’s and Dr. Hand's use of the latest dental technologies and techniques.
+The treatment itself largely causes little to no sensation due to Dr. Lively’s use of the latest dental technologies and techniques.
 If you have a tooth that just won’t stop hurting, a root canal might be exactly what you need to enjoy lasting relief.

-Root Canal Therapy – Mangum, OK
+Root Canal Treatment – Mangum, OK

-Nothing to Fear Anymore
+Nothing To Fear Anymore

-Why Choose Us for Root Canal Therapy?
+Why Choose Us for Root Canal Treatment?

 - Sedation dentistry delivers comfortable experiences